IvanaEscobar/llc/llc4320/NA_4320x2160x1080x90/README.md

 # NA 4320x2160x1080x90 #

-A repository for computing regional North Atlantic domains with the MITgcm.
+A repository for modeling regional North Atlantic domains with the MITgcm.
-These setups work with the current version of the [MITgcm](https://github.com/MITgcm/MITgcm).
+These setups work with the a version of the [MITgcm](https://github.com/MITgcm/MITgcm).

+Running with MITgcm c67c, can get to this checkpoint by issuing the following command in your MITgcm git repository:
+`git checkout checkpoitc67c`

-Running with MITgcm c67c, make sure to submit script from the execution directory located in the project directory (ie. $na in TACC machines).
+Make sure to submit run script from the respective execution directory located under the project directory (ie. $na in TACC machines).

 Ex:
 cd MITgcm\_c67c/mysetups/ProjectName/